mbhall88/TAC3_Report/manuscript.md

 level of detail provided by no other tool, there is still a significant shortcoming: it cannot discover novel variation.
 If a sample contains a variant not present in the PRG, the best `pandora` can do is select the path that is closest to that variant.
-The work in this chapter outlines a method for removing this limitation and provides an analysis of the gain in recall and precision by incorporating *de novo* variant discovery.
+The work in this chapter outlines a method I have developed for removing this limitation and provides an analysis of the gain in recall and precision by incorporating *de novo* variant discovery.

 #### Local *de novo* variant discovery in a genome graph